bootboxjs/bootbox/CONTRIBUTING.md

 ## Submitting Pull Requests

+* **Please do not submit any significant PRs to the v3.x branch for now - only critical bug fixes will be accepted**.
 * Please ensure that the test suite passes before submitting a PR
 * If you've added new functionality, **please** include tests which validate its behaviour